Skip to Main Content

 Articles:

-• Final, peer-reviewed manuscripts documenting the results of DoD-funded research are uploaded, at the time of acceptance for publication, to a submission portal hosted and maintained by the Defense Technical Information Center (DTIC).
-Final, peer-reviewed manuscripts uploaded to the DTIC submission portal are released to the public after a 12-month embargo and final versions of open access journal articles are released immediately upon publication.
-Publications documenting the results of DoD-funded research will be: available without embargo or delay; made available in machine-readable format; and broadly accessible through assistive devices.
+• Currently, final, peer-reviewed manuscripts documenting the results of DoD-funded research must be uploaded, at the time of acceptance for publication, to a submission portal hosted and maintained by the Defense Technical Information Center (DTIC).
+Final, peer-reviewed manuscripts uploaded to the DTIC submission portal are released to the public after a 12-month embargo, and final versions of open access journal articles are released immediately upon publication.
+DoD intends to revise its policy such that ublications documenting the results of DoD-funded research will be made available without embargo or delay; made available in machine-readable format; and broadly accessible through assistive devices.

 Data: